nf-core/eager/docs/usage.md

 Porphyromonas
 ```

-The path to the HOPS resources [downloaded earlier](#preparation), and that I
+We have also specified the path to the HOPS resources [downloaded
-want to turn off 'destacking' (removal of any read that overlaps the positions
+earlier](#preparation), and that I want to turn off 'destacking' (removal of any
-of another - something only recommended to keep on when you have high coverage
+read that overlaps the positions of another - something only recommended to keep
-data).
+on when you have high coverage data).

 With this, we are ready to submit!
 If running on a remote cluster/server, Make
-sure to run this in `screen` session or similar, so that if you get a `ssh`
+sure to run this in a `screen` session or similar, so that if you get a `ssh`
 signal drop or want to log off, Nextflow will not crash.

 #### Tutorial Metagenomics - Results

-Assuming the run completed without any crashes (if problems do occur, check all
+Assuming the run completed without any crashes (if problems do occur, check
-against [usage](#pipeline-options) all parameters are as expected, or check the
+against [usage](#pipeline-options) that all parameters are as expected, or check
-[FAQ](#troubleshooting-and-faqs), we can now check our results in `results/`.
+the [FAQ](#troubleshooting-and-faqs)), we can now check our results in
+`results/`.

 ##### Tutorial Metagenomics - MultiQC Report

 In here there are many different directories containing different output files.
 The first directory to check is the `MultiQC/` directory.
-In here you should
+You should
 find a `multiqc_report.html` file.
 You will need to view this in a web browser,
 so I recommend either mounting your server to your file browser, or downloading
 it to your own local machine (PC/Laptop etc.).